 Act reference: FA(Admin)Act section 154 General power to obtain information, section 157 Obtaining information to verify claims etc., section 76 Data-matching Program (Assistance and Tax) Act debts

 A person (1.1.P.80) may unintentionally or deliberately fail to declare all relevant income details.
-Data matching using a person's TFN is an effective method of verifying information about recipients of FA payments.
-The verified information is obtained and/or held by the FAO for the purpose of verifying eligibility, entitlement and amounts of FA paid under FA law.
+Data matching using a person's TFN is an effective method of verifying information about individuals of FA payments.
+The verified information is obtained and/or held by Centrelink for the purpose of verifying eligibility, entitlement and amounts of FA paid under FA law.

-Explanation: A recipient's TFN may be used for data matching in order to verify whether or not they were entitled to a payment.
+Explanation: An individual's TFN may be used for data matching in order to verify whether or not they were entitled to a payment.